 For more historical fiction starring girls and women, visit A Mighty Girl's History & Historical Fiction section.

+"In the colonies of 1687, a girl who swims, wears silk and satin gowns, and talks back to her elders is not only headstrong, she is in grave danger of being regarded as a witch.
+When Kit befriends an old Quaker woman known as the Witch of Blackbird Pond, it is more than the ascetics can take: soon Kit is defending her life....
 A thoroughly exciting and rewarding Newbery Medal winner and ALA Notable Children's Book, Elizabeth George Speare's The Witch of Blackbird Pond brings this frightening period of witch hysteria to life.
-Readers will wonder at the power of the mob mentality, and the need for communities in desperate times -- even current times -- to find a scapegoat. -- Emilie Coulter
+Readers will wonder at the power of the mob mentality, and the need for communities in desperate times — even current times — to find a scapegoat." — Emilie Coulter, Amazon.com Reviews

 |Recommended Age||9 - 13|